Tried and tested technology in the Renewable Energy sector

 Many underwater systems used SubConn® connectors during the Galathea expedition

-The MacArtney Group was chosen as systems supplier to the high profile Galathea 3 Expedition funded by The Danish Expedition Foundation.
-One of the Danish Navy's largest Naval Vessels "Vædderen" was transformed into one of the world’s best equipped oceanographic research vessels and was the base for the 8 month expedition starting August 2006, bringing Danish and international scientists and researchers to all corners of the world.
+The MacArtney Group was chosen as a systems supplier to the high profile Galathea 3 Expedition funded by The Danish Expedition Foundation.
+One of the Danish Navy's largest Naval Vessels "Vædderen" was transformed into one of the world’s best-equipped oceanographic research vessels and was the base for the 8-month expedition starting August 2006, bringing Danish and international scientists and researchers to all corners of the world.

 A multitude of oceanographic sensors, underwater fibre optic telemetry systems, advanced launch and recovery systems, deck based computer control systems and sensors were integrated into one complete system package, designed to be the backbone of expedition’s data acquisition system.
 SubConn connectors played an important role for many instruments and systems for the project, providing reliable power and data transfer.